ebrahimmansur/facebook-clone/README.md

 # facebook-clone
-My thought process on how to build small Systems following clean and scoped approach.
+My thought process on how to build Small Systems following clean and scoped approach.